nitishv2017/ReadRevealAi/README.md

 > - **Increase privacy** by keeping your data flowing directly between your device and the AI provider
 > - **Provide powerful AI tools as free, open-source software** accessible to everyone
 > - **Build sustainable products** that don't require ongoing server maintenance
->
-> This "bring-your-own-API-key" approach enables developers like me to create useful tools without the traditional SaaS cost structure, helping democratize access to cutting-edge AI capabilities.